tvtaerum/cGANs_housekeeping/README.md

 Even the best tutorials can leave a person scratching their head wondering if there are ways to make "minor" changes to the stream.
 In particular, the user might discover there are no obvious solutions to bad initial randomized values, no obvious way to restart streams when convergence is not complete, no obvious way for figuring out why outcomes appear dirty or not clear, warning messages that suddenly show up and cannot be turned off, and no obvious ways to vectorize generated outcomes when embedding is employed.

+#### Deliverables:
+  1.  description of issues identified and resolved
+  2.  code fragments illustrating the core of how the issue was resolved
+  3.  complete cGan stream

 #### Cautions:

-I note a couple of perspective which I have given my background in analytics.
+There are a numbers of perspective which I use coming from my background in analytics.
-  1.  stream:  the moving process including input of data, algorithms used, and the output of data and its evaluation.
+  1.  stream:  the moving process of data through input, algorithms, and output of data and its evaluation.
   2.  convergence:  since there are no unique solutions in GAN, convergence occurs when there are no apparent improvements in clarity of images being generated.
-In some circumstances, good models might be characteristic of streams for which continued processing always results in improved clarity of images.
+It's worth noting that in some circumstances, we might define a valueable stream as one where continued processing always results in improved clarity of images.
   3.  limited applicability:  the methods which I describe work for the limited set of data sets and cGan problems I have investigated.
   4.  bounds of model loss:  there is an apparent relationship between mode collapse and model loss.

 #### Software and hardware requirements:
     - Python